The Cost of Knowledge: History

 Before the advent of the Internet, it was difficult for scholars to distribute articles giving their research results.
 Historically, publishers performed services including proofreading, typesetting, copyediting, printing, and worldwide distribution.
-In modern times, all researchers became expected to give the publishers digital copies of their work which needed no further processing – in other words, the modern academic is expected to do, often for free, duties traditionally assigned to the publisher, and for which, traditionally, the publisher is paid in exchange.
-For digital distribution, printing was unnecessary, copying was free, and worldwide distribution happens online instantly.
+In more recent times, all researchers became expected to give the publishers digital copies of their work which needed no further processing – in other words, the modern academic is expected to do, often for free, duties traditionally assigned to the publisher, and for which, traditionally, the publisher is paid in exchange.
+For digital distribution, printing is unnecessary, copying is (almost) free, and worldwide distribution happens online instantly.
 Internet technology, and with it the aforementioned significant decrease in overhead costs, enabled the four major scientific publishers – Elsevier, Springer, Wiley, and Informa – to cut their expenditures such that they could consistently generate gross margins on revenue of over 33%.

-Resignations of Editorial Boards
+Resignations of editorial boards

 In 2006, the nine editorial board members of Oxford University's Elsevier-published mathematics journal Topology resigned because they agreed among themselves that Elsevier's publishing policies had "a significant and damaging effect on Topology's reputation in the mathematical research community."
 An Elsevier spokesperson disputed this, saying that "this still constitutes a pretty rare occurrence" and that the journal "is actually available today to more people than ever before".
 Journalists recognize this event as part of the precedent to The Cost of Knowledge campaign.
 In 2008, the Journal of Topology started independently of Elsevier, and Topology ended publication in 2009.